dnmfarrell/berrybrew/doc/berrybrew.md

 instance of Perl that you've previously exported from.
 If no argument is sent in, we'll list the available exports you can choose to install from.

+#### options

+Usage:  `berrybrew options [option] [value]`

+Retrieve and set `berrybrew`'s options.

+If the `option` argument isn't supplied, we'll display the values for all configured options.

+If an `option` is sent in, we'll display the value for that single option.

+If both `option` and `value` are sent in, we'll set the option to the value, then display the updated value for that option.

 #### off